 - It Was His Sled: The Big Bad is sentient mitochondria that wants replace humans at the top of the food chain.
 Adaptation Displacement will do that.

-- Some Anvils Need to Be Dropped: Even with the whole "transplanted organs will make a host for an ancient evil" thing in the story, Sena still tries to show organ transplantation a beneficial practice.
+- Some Anvils Need to Be Dropped: Even with the whole "transplanted organs will make a host for an ancient evil" thing in the story, Sena still tries to show organ transplantation is a beneficial practice.

 - Squick: Anything Eve does, like creating a body, or raping Toshiaki, or raping Mariko.